 Ultimately, 100% of our residents complete a fellowship.
 The four residents in the class of 2019 are currently training at Stanford University (Vascular Neurology, Neuromuscular) and Mount Sinai (Headache, Movement Disorders).
 Previous residents have gone on to train at Harvard University, Yale University, the Mayo Clinic, the National Institutes of Health (NIH) and many other outstanding institutions.

 How to Apply

 The Department of Neurology accepts applicants through the Electronic Residency Application Service (ERAS).
-Applications are accepted between September 15th - January 31st.
+Applications are accepted between September and January.
 Only applications that contain the following will be reviewed: curriculum vitae, personal statement, three letters of recommendation, medical school transcript, and USMLE scores.
 Dean’s letters are received on October 1st.
 The Department will consider applicants seeking H1B or J1 visas.
 ECFMG certificate must be obtained prior to the rank list deadline.